Northeast Renton Park

 Basketball and tennis courts dog park walking trails are what are needed inthis area

-Yasmin Ali 7 months ago
+Yasmin Ali over 1 year ago

 No off leash dog area.
 There is enough noise in this area already.
 There are deer and bear who frequent the area and it would not be good for them.